-2 By contract specification, any material containing "excess moisture, muck, frozen lumps, roots, sod, or other deleterious material" along with certain types of soils that contain unacceptable amounts of silt or clay and have insufficient load bearing properties and are considered unsuitable for use in construction of any structural component of a roadway.
+&lt;sup>2 By contract specification, any material containing "excess moisture, muck, frozen lumps, roots, sod, or other deleterious material" along with certain types of soils that contain unacceptable amounts of silt or clay and have insufficient load bearing properties and are considered unsuitable for use in construction of any structural

-- sheeting when inclement weather is expected to protect it from precipitation and to prevent water quality degradation from runoff. - R-12.
+R-12.
 Existing vegetation in ditch lines hydrologically connected to streams (as defined in NWFP) must not be removed unless an effective sediment trap is installed and maintained until vegetation is reestablished.
-Vegetation and slough removal would be immediately mitigated with sediment control features such as check dams constructed of bio-bags, straw bales, or other biodegradable materials. - R-13.
+Vegetation and slough removal would be immediately mitigated with sediment control features such as check dams constructed of bio-bags, straw bales, or other biodegradable materials.

+- R-13.
 Scheduled soil disturbing road maintenance or reconstruction should occur during the Normal Operating Season (generally June 1 October 31), unless a waiver is obtained. - R-14.
-Follow the appropriate Oregon Department of Fish and Wildlife (ODFW) guidelines for timing of in-water work (in this watershed the in-water work window is July 15 August 15)3.
+Follow the appropriate Oregon Department of Fish and Wildlife (ODFW) guidelines for timing of in-water work (in this watershed the in-water work window is July 15 August 15).
 Exceptions to the ODFW in-water work windows must be requested by the Forest or its contractors, and subsequently approved by ODFW, National Marine Fisheries Service (NMFS), U.S. Army Corps of Engineers, and Oregon Division of State Lands.